comment

 Assisting suicide is not legal in Scotland.
 Suicide has never been a criminal offence (unlike in England), but assisting a suicide would be prosecuted under laws such as the law against culpable homicide.

-Note: Serious students wishing to do original research on the legal situation around the world are recommended to write to the relevant Law Commissions etc, not to the euthansia societies, all of whom, it must be emphasised, are not an authority on the law.
+Note: Serious students wishing to do original research on the legal situation around the world are recommended to write to the relevant Law Commissions etc, not to the euthanasia societies, all of whom, it must be emphasized, are not generally an authority on the law.
 Similar remarks apply to laws on living wills.

 You are the 4853rd person to browse through here since 12 Mar 1996 using the above URL